esa/pagmo2/doc/sphinx/docs/python/tutorials/moo_moead.rst

         Verbosity: 0

-The **weight_generation** method **grid** offers a uniform distribution of the decomposed weights, but is limiting the population size as it only allows for certaing sizes accoridng to the number of objectives.
+The **weight_generation** method **grid** offers a uniform distribution of the decomposed weights, but is limiting the population size as it only allows for certaing sizes according to the number of objectives.
 This can reveal to be limiting when using :class:`~pygmo.core.moead` in comparisons or in other advanced setups.
 In these cases pygmo provides alternative methods for weight generation.
 In particular, the original **low discrepancy** method makes sure that any number of weights can be generated while ensuring a low discrepancy spread over the objective space.